Apiquet/VR_Teach_Sign_Language/README.md

-C# project.

-Using the awesome VR and Leap Motion technologies to build a game to learn sign language.
+C# project using the awesome VR and Leap Motion technologies to build a game to learn sign language.

 # The project